 Easy Crochet Blanket Patterns

-Crochet blankets are a popular project – but since they’re so big, they can be intimidating for beginners.
+Crochet blankets are a popular project – but since they’re so big, they can be intimidating for beginning crocheters.
 There are a lot of crochet blanket patterns out there, and it can be hard to know where to start if you’re new to crochet.

 We’ve put together a list of 25 quick and easy crochet blanket patterns that are perfect for beginners to make it easier.
 These free crochet patterns are all simple and straightforward, and will help you build your skills in no time.
 You’ll find everything from simple granny square crochet blanket patterns to more modern crochet blanket patterns, so you’re sure to find a design you adore.